FAForever/ice-adapter/README.md

 All current dependencies are
 - libnice for ICE
 - jsoncpp for JSON
-- boost for logging (totally negotiable, since boost is not a leightwight dependency)
+- boost for logging and program options (totally negotiable, since boost is not a lightweight dependency)
-- giomm for TCP/UDP servers
+- giomm for network sockets

 ### Cross compile for Windows
 The easy way I used to build the static Windows exe is the remarkable [MXE project](https://github.com/mxe/mxe).
 These build instructions should work on Linux: